FrancisVila/MFT_convert/content/en/docs/SecureTransport/Security_Guide/c_secgd_features_intro.md

 ### SiteMinder

-<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> can be integrated into a SiteMinder SSO environment and use SiteMinder to authenticate and authorize all supported client protocols.
-For more information, refer to the *SiteMinder integration* chapter in the <span class="redirect_st_ag" cshid="admin" data-version="5.3.5">*<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Administrator's Guide*</span>.
+{{< SecureTransport/componentshortname  >}} can be integrated into a SiteMinder SSO environment and use SiteMinder to authenticate and authorize all supported client protocols.
+For more information, refer to the *SiteMinder integration* chapter in the .

 <img src="/Images/SecureTransport/SiteMinder_SampleIntegrationModel.png" class="maxWidth" alt="SiteMinder - Sample Integration Model" />

 ### LDAP

-<span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> can be configured to use Lightweight Directory Access Protocol (LDAP) servers to authenticate users and to set up the user session.
-For more information, refer to the *LDAP integration* chapter in the <span class="redirect_st_ag" cshid="admin" data-version="5.3.5">*<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Administrator's Guide*</span>.
+{{< SecureTransport/securetransportname  >}} can be configured to use Lightweight Directory Access Protocol (LDAP) servers to authenticate users and to set up the user session.
+For more information, refer to the *LDAP integration* chapter in the .

 <span id="Other"></span>